How closely does A Christmas Carol follow the original Charles Dickens novel?

 This can be a main change!
 We don’t meet her within the first episode, however we do know that the Ghost of Christmas Current has been reimagined as Scrooge’s useless sister “Lottie” who comes again to set him straight.

-Within the e book, the Ghost is mostly known as “it”, however seems masculine quite than female – and has nothing to do with any siblings of Scrooge.
+Within the guide, the Ghost is mostly known as “it”, however seems masculine moderately than female – and has nothing to do with any siblings of Scrooge.

-Nevertheless, we do discover out from Dickens that Scrooge did as soon as have a youthful sister, Fran, who he adored; she lived into maturity and had one son earlier than her premature demise.
+Nevertheless, we do discover out from Dickens that Scrooge did as soon as have a youthful sister, Fran, who he adored; she lived into maturity and had one son earlier than her premature loss of life.

 -